- City Government

 Most Mayor and Council meetings include a community forum as part of the agenda.
 This time is set aside to hear from any community member who wishes to address the Mayor and Council.
 Speakers are asked to keep their remarks to three minutes.
-Priority will be given to speakers who have signed up in advance by calling the City Clerk’s Office at 240-314-8280 by 10:00 a.m. on the day of the meeting and those who are speaking on an agenda item.
+Priority will be given to those who are speaking on an agenda item and speakers who have signed up in advance by calling the City Clerk’s Office at 240-314-8280 by 10 a.m. on the day of the meeting.

 Testify at a Public Hearing

-Public hearings are held during regular Mayor and Council meetings and are topic specific.
+Public hearings are held during regular Mayor and Council meetings and are topic-specific.
 To speak, call the City Clerk’s Office at 240-314-8280 by 10 a.m. on the date of the hearing.
-Written testimony can be emailed to email@example.com or mailed to City Clerk’s Office, 111 Maryland Ave., Rockville, MD 20850
+Written testimony can be emailed to email@example.com or mailed to the City Clerk’s Office, 111 Maryland Ave., Rockville, MD 20850.

 Drop-in discussions are held one Monday per month, 5:30-6:30 p.m., in the Mayor and Council office at City Hall, 111 Maryland Ave.
 Residents generally are able to speak with the Mayor or Councilmember for up to 10 minutes on any topic.
-No appointment is necessary, but a call to the City Clerk/Director of Council Operations’ Office is encouraged, 240-314-8280.
+No appointment is necessary, but a call to the City Clerk/Director of Council Operations’ Office at 240-314-8280 is encouraged.